 Surprisingly in both situations I learned that I had more control than I realised.
 In the matter of the former, I asked myself what was the worst thing that could happen.
 I indulged myself in imagining the worst outcomes, what it might teach me and then I explored my best hopes.
 I decided that regardless of the outcome, I would be moving forward, connecting with innovative people and learning about myself – my limits and my capabilities.

 Regarding the latter, I decided that it was important not rely on my faulty crystal ball to predict the fear fuelled outcome.
-Instead the focus became clearly fixed on the present tense and what was actually happening now.
-This allowed us as a family to get clear about ‘the controllables’ in our situation.
+Instead the focus became clearly fixed on the present tense and what was actually happening now and us as a family to get clear about ‘the controllables’ in our situation and focus on them.
 From here we could give our full attention to what was possible, and to make plans to do more of what we wanted when this could be managed.

 In both scenarios it was vital to choose a story that would strengthen reserves, instil self belief and grow hope.
 Both of the examples that I have shared with you led me to the outcomes that I had hoped for; a thriving business and an opportunity to have created a powerful health adventure story in the face of adversity.